 A 6.0 percent rise in residential building activity in Canterbury boosted the national increase to 2.5 percent in the December 2013 quarter, Statistics New Zealand said today.

-The trend for the number of new houses consented has risen 50 percent since March 2011, Statistics New Zealand said today.
+The trend for the number of new dwellings consented continues to rise, and is at its highest level since September 2007, Statistics New Zealand said today.